top of page

 Franklin Garza is from Arlington, Texas.
 He began his dance and performance career with the Sam Houston High School Colorguard and dance program.
 He eventually joined Winter Guard International and Drum Corps International, where the members are expected to compete at a high level of excellence.
 These organizations helped develop his passion for dance.

 In 2010 he danced for Tarrant County College, where he was a member of the dance company and performed numerous times throughout the Dallas/Fort area.
 In 2011 he was accepted to the Dance Program at Texas Woman's University where he worked toward his BA in Dance Performance.
 He performed many pieces with the Dance Program at TWU and performed with TWU at ACDFA.
 He began teaching dance and colorguard in 2009, where he specialized in movement.
-He has been teaching at many prestigious guard and dance programs in Texas, such as CGT Ft Worth Independent Winterguard, Insignia Independent Winterguard, Blackgold Independent Winterguard, Sam Houston High School, Aledo High School, Rowlett High School, and Odessa High School.
+He has been teaching at many prestigious guard and dance programs in Texas, such as CGT Ft Worth Independent Winterguard, Insignia Independent Winterguard, Blackgold Independent Winterguard, Sam Houston High School, Aledo High School, Rowlett High School, Wylie High School and Odessa High School.
 He has been a part of dance studios such as Power House of Dance and Moving Canvas Dance Space.
 He is excited to work with the staff and students at Juan Seguin High School Cougar Band!

-Ousley Middle School Director
+Ousley Junior High Director

-Ousley Middle School Director
+Ousley Junior High Director

 bottom of page